 - The PM device must allow for the display of raw data with the capability of manual scoring or editing of automated scoring by a qualified sleep technician/technologist.

-- A follow-up visit to review test results should be performed for all patients undergoing PM.
+- A follow-up visit should be performed to review test results for all patients undergoing PM.

-Unattended PM and HST are appropriate for adults with a high pretest probability for sleep apnea and no significant medical comorbidities (advanced congestive heart failure, chronic obstructive pulmonary disease, and neurologic disorders).
-These are level III sleep tests consisting of pulse oximetry, heart rate monitoring, temperature and pressure sensors to detect nasal and oral airflow, resistance belts around the chest and abdomen to detect motion, and a sensor to detect body position.
-Moderate and severe sleep apnea is detected on these tests, but due to the chance of underestimating the apnea-hypopnea index (AHI) relative to the total recording time (which may be longer than the total sleep time measured in an in-lab study), mild sleep apnea may go undiagnosed, and a repeat in-lab study may be needed.
-A proposed algorithm for the appropriate use of PM and in-lab PSG is outlined in the figure below.
+Unattended PM and home sleep tests are appropriate for adults with a high pretest probability for sleep apnea and no significant medical comorbidities (advanced congestive heart failure, chronic obstructive pulmonary disease, and neurologic disorders).
+These are level 3 sleep tests consisting of pulse oximetry, heart rate monitoring, temperature, and pressure sensors to detect nasal and oral airflow, resistance belts around the chest and abdomen to detect motion, and a sensor to detect body position.

-One of the main limitations of HST is that the majority of studies rely on total recording time (TRT) as the denominator instead of total sleep time (TST) in the calculation of AHI as there are no EEG sensors to differentiate sleep from wake.
-It is estimated that using TRT can result in an underestimation of AHI by at least 20%.
-[43] In order to differentiate indices of respiratory events generated by HST (without recorded sleep), the AASM recommended the use of the term Respiratory Event Index (REI).
-Both apnea-hypopnea index and REI are the average number of obstructive events per hour (during sleep or recording time, respectively).
+One of the main limitations of home sleep testing is that most studies rely on total recording time as the denominator instead of total sleep time in calculating the apnea-hypopnea index (AHI), as there are no EEG sensors to differentiate sleep from being awake.
+Using total recording time can result in an underestimation of the AHI by at least 20%.[45]

 The severity of OSA in adults is based on AHI, REI, or pAHI as follows: